CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

-# Introduction on LoRaCAM prototyping and development process
+# Introduction on LoRaCAM-AI prototyping and development process

 In the PEPR AgriFutur project, in addition to more traditional sensors (soil humidity/temperature, air temperature/humidity, C02, ...) we will develop an ESP32S3-based advanced image sensor with LoRa transmission and embedded AI capabilities.
-We call it LoRaCAM.
+We call it LoRaCAM-AI.
 The objective is to used such image device to capture more advanced environmental conditions in order to better qualify and quantify the impact of agroecological practices.

 The work presented here is an update of our previous works on image transmission, first using IEEE 802.15.4 back in 2014, then LoRa in 2016:  [https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html).
 Now, we will use state-of-the-art ESP32 microcontrollers to control the camera and run embedded AI processing.